 So how can you make sure you’re providing as much information as you can before the First Moment of Truth?
 And how can you realistically turn the discovery phase of shopping in your favour and win the ZMOT for good?

 How reviews can help you win the ZMOT

 Today, 93% of consumers read reviews as part of their buying journey, and 80% trust reviews as much as personal recommendations.
 This means that 80% of all consumers will be looking for third-party validation when comparing different products or services.

 If you're an online shopper yourself, you probably know how easy it's become to compare brands by price, product quality, service, shipping cost and customer experience when we shop online.
 Unfortunately, that only makes it harder for businesses to stand out, and therefore to retain and convert shoppers.
 And with consumers relying on third-party validation like never before, leveraging user-generated content, social proof, word of mouth and trust signals throughout the journey is a great way to stand out in the ZMOT.

 Indeed, adding online reviews to the customer journey is a great way to provide additional information to confused shoppers.
 It also helps them form their own opinion based on other customers’ experiences, resulting in a much more educated purchasing decision.

 Most of the time, the ZMOT happens online, on search engines, or on social channels such as Facebook or Instagram.
-By showcasing you customers’ feedback at every touch point of the journey (with Google Seller Ratings, Rich Snippets, on-site or on social media), you’re delivering a consistent experience, providing users with the information they’re looking for, and building trust earlier in the funnel.
+By showcasing you customers’ feedback at every touch point of the journey (with Google Seller Ratings, Review Snippets, on-site or on social media), you’re delivering a consistent experience, providing users with the information they’re looking for, and building trust earlier in the funnel.